OussemaJaouadi/WhatUp/backend/docs/Secure_Private_Key_Backup_and_Recovery.md

         "iv": "Base64-encoded-iv"
       }
       ```
-3. **Prompt the user for their backup password.**
-4. **Derive the key from the password and salt, then decrypt the private key using AES-GCM and the IV.**
+5. **Derive the key from the password and salt, then decrypt the private key using AES-GCM and the IV.**
-5. **Store the decrypted private key in secure local storage on the new device.**
+6. **Store the decrypted private key in secure local storage on the new device.**

 ---

 ## 4. Backend Responsibilities

-- **Store only the encrypted private key backup, salt, and IV.**
+- **Store only the encrypted private key backup, salt, IV, and password hash.**
+- **Verify password hash during backup retrieval requests.**
 - **Never store or log the raw private key or user password.**
-- **Provide endpoints for uploading and retrieving the encrypted backup.**
+- **Provide endpoints for uploading encrypted backups and retrieving them after password verification.**
+- **Return appropriate error codes for invalid passwords (401 Unauthorized).**

 ---

 ## 5. Security Considerations

-- The password for backup should be strong and never transmitted to the backend.
+- The password for backup should be strong and is hashed before storage.
 - The frontend must always encrypt the private key before uploading.
+- Password verification adds an extra layer of security to prevent unauthorized access.
 - If the user loses their password, they must generate a new key pair and update their public key.
+- The backend never has access to the raw password or private key.
+- Password verification prevents unauthorized backup retrieval even if a user account is compromised.
 - Optionally, allow users to export/import their encrypted private key manually for advanced users.

 ---